ipeople6s/filmrec/README.md

 # Brief

-We implement two deep learning based recommender algorithm (xDeepFM and ONN) and two non-deep learning based recommender algorithm (Collaborative Filter and Matrix Decomposition Algorithm based on Gradient Descent) to recommend movies for system users.
-Besides, we designed a web user interface for the recommender system, which can visualize recommender results and make it convenient for users to utilize the system.
-Then, we give an overview of the development of recommender systems, and compare the performance of the four algorithms we use.
+I implement two deep learning based recommender algorithm (xDeepFM and ONN) and two non-deep learning based recommender algorithm (Collaborative Filter and Matrix Decomposition Algorithm based on Gradient Descent) to recommend movies for system users.
+Besides, I designed a Ib user interface for the recommender system, which can visualize recommender results and make it convenient for users to utilize the system.
+Then, I give an overview of the development of recommender systems, and compare the performance of the four algorithms I use.

 # Running the project